egodigital/express-controllers-samples/error_handling/README.md

-# express-controllers-samples :: Serialize
+# express-controllers-samples :: Error handling

-Shows, how to use serializers.
+Demonstrates, how to implement custom error handling.

 ## Build and run